charlenetolentino/mattsnotes/401-main/reading401-36.md

 Questions:

-1. What are the advantages of storing tokens in “Cookies” vs “Local Storage”
+1. Who are the advantages of storing tokens in “Cookies” vs “Local Storage”

     - local sotorare if vlnerable to attacks.
 Cookies are a little more secure
 2. Explain 3rd party cookies.